 VDSS was allocated \$2,523,805 in additional CAPTA funding to be used through September 30, 2025.
-VDSS intends to utilize the funding to enhance intra-department collaboration, particularly with Departments who provide benefit programs for families (SNAP, TANF, Child Care, etc) and 2-1-1 to connect families with resources versus a child protective services call when appropriate in order to better separate poverty related needs from child abuse.
+VDSS intends to utilize the funding to enhance intra-department collaboration, particularly with Departments who provide benefit programs for families (SNAP, TANF, Child Care, etc.).
 In 2021, VDSS worked towards developing an implementation and communication plan to launch a broader effort to reimagine Virginia's Child Welfare system as a continuum through a commitment to a Kin First culture, moving prevention forward to focus on Benefits (TANF, SNAP, Child Care, etc.) as prevention services, to better serve families in a whole family approach, thereby allowing CPS to focus on the abuse and neglect cases that do not have poverty adjacent related items.